-(2) Licenses, certificates or registrations that are revoked, suspended, or surrendered and eligible for reinstatement will be reinstated for the same period of time as an application for a new or renewed license or registration of that type if the license is a non-provisional license.
+(2) Licenses, certificates or registrations that are revoked, suspended, or surrendered and eligible for reinstatement will be reinstated for the same period of time as an application for a new or

 (3) The fee to reinstate a license is in addition to the application fee required to issue a new license.
 See OAR 584-036-0055.